Fighting Network Rings: Revival and The Outsider

 The brand was resurrected once more on January 22, 2012 with Battle Genesis: Vol. 9; the event was sanctioned by fellow mixed martial arts promotion ZST.
 The previous RINGS Battle Genesis event, Volume 8, took place on September 20, 2001.
+There were four events under this partnership: Battle Genesis Vol. 9, Reincarnation, Battle Genesis Vol. 10, and Vol. 2: Conquisito, and RINGS/The Outsider: Volk Han Retirement Match.